costdin/shavedice-dataset/README.md

 a customer's identity.
 Public access to the information in this dataset does not lead to any privacy or other ethical concerns.

-Because only a subset of Snowflake deployments are included and the numbers are normalized, neither the absolute nor relative growth rates or size of Snowflake deployments can be inferred from this dataset.
+This data represents a subset of Snowflake VM demand from select regions.
+Therefore, neither the overall growth rates nor the total demand of Snowflake VMs can be inferred.

 ## Contact

 Murray Stokely (murray.stokely@snowflake.com)